A quantum graph FFT with applications to partial differential equations on networks: Introduction

 The QGFFT algorithm and illustrative applications are described in the subsequent sections.
-Computations were carried out using Python software.
 The second section introduces equilateral quantum graphs and the regularity of their spectral theory.
 The QGFFT algorithm is described.
-For the benefit of readers who are not familiar with equilateral quantum graphs, some of the essential, but well known material, is reviewed in the third section.
-This review is followed by new results which link orthonormal eigenvectors from a discrete graph matrix with orthonormal quantum graph eigenfunctions.
-These new results simplify the algorithm considerably.
+For the benefit of readers who are not familiar with equilateral quantum graphs, some of the essential, but well known material, is reviewed.
+This is followed by new results which link orthonormal eigenvectors from a discrete graph matrix with orthonormal quantum graph eigenfunctions.
+These new results simplify the algorithm outlined in \cite{CarlsonFFT} considerably.

-The final section describes PDE computations using the QGFFT.
-The Strang splitting method is used for the linear Schr\"odinger equation with added potential, and nonlinear extensions of the heat and wave equations.
-The Schr\"odinger and heat equations and their variants, and the unperturbed wave equation are managed rather easily.
-The perturbed wave equation exhibits severe instabilities which are managed with a high frequency damping scheme.
+The final section describes QGFFT computations using Python software.
+Exactly solvable problems are used to test the accuracy of the spectral and pseudospectral methods, to compare them with difference methods, and to consider the sensitivity of the pseudospectral method to edge lengths.
+Various techniques are applied to the time dependent Schr\"odinger equation on networks.
+The spectral method is used to treat the interaction of a wave packet with a geometric bound state.
+The Strang splitting method is used for the linear Schr\"odinger equation with added potential.
+Finally, the pseudospectral method is used to treat the interaction of a wave packet with a geometric obstacle with unequal edge lengths.
+Additional applications of the spectral method to linear and nonlinear variants of the heat and wave equation as well as the Schr\"odinger equation are treated in an earlier manuscript \cite{CarlsonArXiv}

-An appendix provides Python code for the main transform and inverse transform functions.
 It is a pleasure to acknowledge helpful conversations with Denis Silantyev.